ZeldOcarina/nu-dentistry/pro-teeth-whitening.md

       Bleaching can be done at home with fitted trays and are great for people with more sensitive teeth.
 They take more applications to finish your treatment, but they're also much more cost-efficient than laser whitening.
+  - heading: HOW MANY DAYS AFTER TEETH WHITENING CAN I DRINK COFFEE?
+    content: After your in-house whitening, we recommend that you stay away from coffee and other dark, staining foods for at least 48 hours.
+Your teeth will be porous in the following days, meaning that they are especially vulnerable to staining.
+      After this time, we recommend that you enjoy your coffee in moderation—it stained your teeth before, and it can do so again.
   - heading: How can I whiten my teeth quickly?
     content: The fastest way to whiten your teeth is to visit your dentist for an in-house whitening session.
 The whitening can be done after your routine dental